Canadian luger Sam Edney calls Russian doping ban reversal a ‘dark day’

 "Any athlete, including Russians, has the right after a positive test to appeal to the CAS," she said.
 "The decision was based on evidence provided by the IOC.

-Ayotte said that while the initial investigation into Russian doping by Richard McLaren was looking for widespread cheating, "on an individual basis, the evidence (CAS) had may not be enough to find an athlete guilty."
+Ayotte said that the while initial investigation into Russian doping by Richard McLaren was looking for widespread cheating, "on an individual basis, the evidence (CAS) had may not be enough to find an athlete guilty."

 Edney, who remained hopeful that "clean sport will prevail," also called for people to speak up.